-Motherhood affects our lives in so many different ways, our bodies change, sleep patterns change, responsibilities creep in, and selfish ways are kicked to the kerb.
-Another factor that can either be a positive or negative is the way it affects our waistline…I have always been super aware of what goes into my body, it was ingrained in me from a young age and something I had to be aware of throughout my sporting career.
+Motherhood brings so many life changes in so many different ways, our body changes, sleep patterns change, responsibilities creep in, and selfish ways are kicked to the kerb.
+Another factor that can either be positive or negative is the way it affects our waistline…I have always been super aware of what goes into my body, it was ingrained in me from a young age and something I was always aware of throughout my sporting career.

-My cooking skills definitely have gone up a notch and I know that variety and presentation are a major player if you want meals to be a hit.
+My cooking skills definitely have gone up a notch and I know that variety and presentation are a major player if you want meals to be a family hit.

 Of course, having kids can send us the other way if we give in to what they prefer to eat and don’t keep the fridge and pantry stocked up.
-Planning and preparation are another big factors that can help when it comes to healthy eating.
+Planning and preparation are other big factors that can help when it comes to healthy eating.